BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 `scp username@lonestar.tacc.utexas.edu:*justtree.txt .`

-Then you can visualize the results using either the web-based interface or in R.
+Then you can visualize the results using R.

 ###Assignment
 * Due Wednesday, Mar 25 at 5 pm